deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 ![Alt text](../img/two_vectors2.png)

 As you can see, these vectors differ from one another in both their length, or magnitude, and in their angle, or direction.
 The angle is what concerns us here.
+Differences between word vectors, as they swing around the origin like the arms of a clock, can be thought of as differences in degrees.

 Like ancient navigators gauging the stars by a sextant, we will measure the angular distance between words using something called *cosine similarity*.

 ![Alt text](../img/angular_distance.png)